 Long Term Benefits of Surveys for Learners

-By collecting feedback from each course attendee and adding to their LRS record, you’ll be able to start identifying patterns which types of classes are most effective for each learner.
+By collecting feedback from each course attendee and adding to their LMS record, you’ll be able to start identifying patterns which types of classes are most effective for each learner.

 Some people will find live, in-person trainings the most engaging, while others will thrive in the more flexible world of virtual, self-paced learning.
 When you offer pre- and post-training surveys, you’ll know how each person prefers to learn.

 This information is invaluable in selecting instructors, course types, class length, and more.
 It can help improve learning outcomes, and allow learning services professionals to create the best possible curricula for their audiences.

 When designing a survey to administer to your course attendees prior to the class, keep in mind that your goal is to assess their current level of knowledge about the topic that they’re learning about.